-Through all our actions, we strongly support RSPO in its transformation process, and thus decided to join the Palm Oil Innovation Group late 2016 to continue building and testing forward-looking approaches with the most innovative players, to serve the progresses of the whole palm sector.
+5/ Through all our actions, we strongly support RSPO in its transformation process, and thus decided to join the Palm Oil Innovation Group late 2016 to continue building and testing forward-looking approaches with the most innovative players, to serve the progresses of the whole palm sector.
+2018 will be a key year for the scale-up of our actions and building on synergies among POIG members will support our 2020 target.